UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 You can now run Julia scripts on the allocated resources directly instead of waiting for
       your batch job to return a result.
-This is an advantage if you want to test your Python script or perhaps figure out which parameters are best.
+This is an advantage if you want to test your Julia script or perhaps figure out which parameters are best.

 Example **Code along**
 ######################

-**Requesting 4 cores for 30 minutes, then running Python**
+**Requesting 4 cores for 10 minutes, then running Julia**

 .. tabs::